blakemcbride/Build/README.md

 *build* is a software build system like *make*, *ant*, *maven*, and *gradle*.
 It is being built as a response to a significant frustration with existing build systems and no known readily available, open source, solution.
-The goals of the *BUILD* system are as follows:
+The goals of the *build* system are as follows:

 1. Equal ability to build C-like languages as well as Java-like languages.